Camille-saran/puns_analogies/README.md

 ## Usage instructions
 ### Basic usage
 To run this project just open the program into Google Colab.
-You will have to enter your own hugging face token and your own
+You will have to enter your own hugging face token and your own path to the shortjokes dataset.

 ## Repository structure
 - [`README-example.md`](/README-example.md): this file.
-- [`main.py`](/main.py): Python script for training the models.
 - [`experiment1.py`](/experiment1.py): Python script to run the experiment on the synthetic data, mentionned in section 4.2. of the report.
 - [`presentations/`](/presentations/): Intermediate presentations as PDF.
 Each file is labled using the template `[date]-Presentation_[presentation number]'
 - [`results/`](/results/): Results generated during the project.